“Over the last decade, (Chavez) has pursued pristine and thoughtful turntablist work.”- The WIRE

 This book is considered the first sound related release by Chavez since her solo album release on Pitchphase in 2004.
 She recently signed with Software, a record label founded by Oneohtrix Point Never- Daniel Lopatin, and is due to release her first full length LP in a decade, some time next year.

-Chavez also works as an independent sound art curator in NYC, collaborating with various organizations and art spaces, helping to produce events and festivals that present the latest of what is being shown in the sound art world.
+As an independent sound art curator in NYC, collaborating with various organizations and art spaces, Maria helps to produce events and festivals that present the latest of what is being shown in the sound art world.
 Being an independent curator helps to expand Maria’s artistic research when developing new projects for her own practice.

-She was awarded the Jerome Foundation’s Emerging Artist Grant by New York’s Roulette Intermedium and became a recipient of the Van Lier Fellowship by The Edward and Sally Van Lier Fund of the New York Community Trust and was awarded the St. Luke’s Chamber Ensemble commission 2015.
+She was awarded the Jerome Foundation’s Emerging Artist Grant by New York’s Roulette Intermedium, became a recipient of the Van Lier Fellowship by The Edward and Sally Van Lier Fund of the New York Community Trust and was awarded the St. Luke’s Chamber Ensemble commission 2015.
 This year, Maria was an artist in residence at INKONST, an international art center in Malmö, Sweden and was Curator in Residence with Cafe OTO, OTO Projects & Electra Productions.
 She has worked with Christian Marclay and the Whitney Museum of American Art in NYC as part of Christian Marclay: FESTIVAL and has shared the stage with renowned artists such as: Pauline Oliveros; Thurston Moore; Phill Niblock and Otomo Yoshihide.

 Check out the December issue of the Wire magazine where she is the “Invisible Jukebox” interviewee with writer Kurt Gottschalk.